Cyberlane/Soldering-is-easy/Tutorial.md

 ![006]

-When it's laying down it should be flat and look something like this :
+Position the PCB onto the pin as such:

 ![007]

 Now it's time to start soldering.
-You want to hold the side of the end of the soldering iron down on one of the silver rings and slowly push the solder into the metal ring near the iron and it will melt.
-Keep pushing the solder until you get a nice little bubble of solder.
-If you wire of solder gets stuck, just heat it up with the soldering iron to melt it off.
+You'll want to hold the side at the tip of the soldering iron down on one of the silver rings and slowly push the solder into the metal ring near the iron to melt it.
+Keep pushing the solder until you a nice little solder bubble is formed.
+If your wire of solder gets stuck, just heat it up with the soldering iron to melt it off.

 The PCB is coated in solder resist, so will not melt too easily.
 However it will eventually wear out and melt if you leave it there for long enough, so try not to hold the iron there for too long.

 ![008]

-Next you want to trim the legs of the LEDs down to size, try and cut them as short as you can.
+Next you want to trim the legs of the LEDs down to size.
+Try and cut them as short as you can.
 If you prefer, you can solder one leg and then trim it, and repeat until they are all complete.
 Whatever is easier for you.

 ![009]

 ### Step 3 - The battery clip

-On the back of the PCB there be an outline of the battery holder along with two holes.
-Match the battery holder up to go along with the outline.
+On the back of the PCB there is an outline of the battery holder along with two holes.
+Match the battery holder with the outilne so the legs of the holder go through the PCB.

 ![010]